Aftertone vs Notion Calendar (2026): Productivity System vs Free Calendar Viewer

 Notion Calendar is free, and it looks the part.
 If you're already deep in Notion and want a cleaner way to see your schedule alongside your databases, it's a reasonable pick.

 Aftertone is a different kind of tool.
-Time blocking, native task capture, AI behavioural insights, a context-aware Focus Screen, and automated weekly reports — all in one macOS app that works in 5 minutes and costs £100 once.
+Time blocking, native task capture, AI behavioural insights, a context-aware Focus Screen, and automated weekly reports β all in one macOS app that works in 5 minutes and is $30/month.

 Side-by-Side